-The first thing you should do once you’ve set up your ActBlue account is set up a contribution form to be used on your website or in your fundraising emails.
+The first thing you should do once you’ve set up your ActBlue account is create a contribution form to be used on your website or in your fundraising emails.

 You can create as many custom contribution forms as you’d like -- it only takes a few minutes!